SAP-samples/btp-resource-consumption-monitor/README.md

     - SAP Job Scheduling service: no free plan available.
 For an indicative pricing, see [here](https://discovery-center.cloud.sap/serviceCatalog/job-scheduling-service?region=all&tab=service_plan).

 ## Known Issues
 - **Dynamic Tile**: In case the dynamic tile of the Report application does not show your forecasted CPEA credit for this month (but shows 3 dots instead), you will need to manually create a system mapping.
 In the `Work Zone Site Manager`, navigate to the `Settings` menu and go to `Alias Mapping`.
 Add a new alias with the following settings: Aliases = `sid(BTPRC.CPKG)` and Runtime Destination = `btprc-srv`.
+If this mapping already exists and the error is still present, `edit` and `save` this mapping without making changes to re-trigger it.
 - **Cachebuster error 500**: In case your applications do not open from the launchpad because of a failed call to `/cachebusterTokens.json`, you can correct this from the `Work Zone Channel Manager`.
 Use the `Update content` button of the `HTML5 Apps` entry **2 times** (refresh the content twice consecutively), which will create the cache records in the background and then your apps should open correctly.

 ## How to obtain support